 It is a really popular park both amongst the inhabitants of Akureyri and tourists alike.
 Do pay it a visit if you are in the area, it is ever so pretty.

 I visit the park every time I go up north - it is like entering a small magical oasis of colourful flowers, statues, bridges and poems and a lovely little fountain.
-I have such fond memories from here when we had a picnic in the botanic garden when I was a child.
+I have such fond memories from here when we had a picnic in the botanical garden when I was a child.
+Now I meet friends at the café in the park.

 The landmark of Akureyri is Akureyrarkirkja - the Church of Akureyri - with 112 steps to the top of the hill.
 It is such a beautiful church, consecrated in 1940.
 It was back then the biggest church in Iceland.

-Inside the church there are 17 beautiful stained glass windows.
+Inside the church, you will find 17 beautiful stained glass windows.
 The church was designed by Guðjón Samúelsson, the State Architect of Iceland.

 Nobody should visit Akureyri without walking up the steps to the church - while counting the steps - that is kind of a tradition here in Iceland.
 In the photo above you can see my father-in-law coming down the steps after having run up them while counting them :)